 Interestingly, they also noted that year after year, their gifts were never to be seen again.
 Their friend didn’t seem to cherish their gift.

 I had to wonder, when did Christmas become more about the price of the gift than the person it was meant for?

 So, here is a quick dose of common sense for you.
-I wanted to share a few tips, before the silly season takes over, in an effort to curb and control your spending.
+I wanted to share a few tips, to save money for Christmas before the silly season takes over to help curb and control your spending.
 Here are a few things you need to do before you hit the shops:

 A trip to the landfill or recycling center will bring it all home.
 Take in the magnitude of stuff people have discarded.
 It’s possible that some unwanted Christmas gifts end up there!
 Make a pinky promise that you will not add to the waste.

 Our tummies can only hold so much.
 So, talk to the people you will be spending Christmas with.
 Sort out a shopping list with everyone before you hit the supermarket.
 This will avoid doubling up, overspending, wasting food and money.